nicoverbruggen/phpmon/README.md

 For me, it comes in handy when running multiple versions of PHP with Homebrew and you wish to be able to see at a glance which version is currently linked & active with Laravel Valet, and switch between versions.

-This version of PHP Monitor was developed for:
+## System requirements

+Minimal system requirements are:

+* macOS 10.14 or higher
+* PHP 7.3 installed via Homebrew, other versions optional
+* Laravel Valet 2.3 or higher installed

+## Recommended setup

+This means that this configuration is recommended and supported:

-* macOS Mojave (10.14)
+* macOS 10.15 Catalina
-* PHP 7.x with Homebrew 2.x (with support for PHP 5.6 and PHP 7.0 [as well](https://github.com/eXolnet/homebrew-deprecated))
+* PHP 7.3.x installed with Homebrew 2; other versions of PHP are optional (with support for PHP 5.6 and PHP 7.0 [as well](https://github.com/eXolnet/homebrew-deprecated))
-* Laravel Valet 2.2
+* Laravel Valet 2.5.x

 ## Why I built this